jb123/GraphAnalyticsLib/README.md

 # In Progress
-- Library is still in progress
+- Library is still in progress - need to generalize "cost" attributes in relationship
 - Better formatting
 - Adding support for NPM
 - Packaging of the library